About Mission 2018:

 One way to dramatically reduce CO2 emissions is to rely much more heavily on nuclear power.
 While easy to discuss, the question remains, can it be done on a relatively short time-scale and can we start to replace our dependence on fossil fuels.
 A dramatic growth of nuclear power will require the world to come to grips with issues of nuclear security, nuclear waste, and radiation dangers when accidents occur.

-Terrascope:Mission 2018 is also part of the Terrascope program and the issues associated with Global Water Security, the year-long theme of Terrascope.
+Terrascope:Mission 2018 is also part of the Terrascope program and the issues associated with Our Energy Future, the year-long theme of Terrascope.
 By enrolling in 12.000 you become part of the Terrascope program and community, even if you do not continue in the Spring.
 See and hear what former students are saying about the program here.

 Spring Field Trip:During spring break in March of 2015 we will take a field trip to explore the problems and issues associated with the Mission 2018 theme.
 In the past, the location has involved international travel but ultimately depends on the directions you take in class and the nature of your solution.
 We will keep you updated.